Haryes History, Family Crest & Coats of Arms

 Early History of the Haryes family

-Another 157 words (11 lines of text) covering the years 1460, 1505, 1612, 1662 and 1660 are included under the topic Early Haryes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haryes research.
+Another 79 words (6 lines of text) covering the years 1460, 1505, 1612, 1662 and 1660 are included under the topic Early Haryes History in all our PDF Extended History products and printed products wherever possible.

 Haryes Spelling Variations